domvm/domvm/README.md

 ---
 ### Route Module

-The `route` module is an small, unassuming router.
+The `route` module is a small, unassuming router.
 It takes your route definitions and invokes handlers on `hashchange` or `popstate` events.
 It can parse and regex-validate params, generate hrefs & click handlers for use in templates and provides a `goto` API.

 High-level example: